Is an MBA good for entrepreneurs?

 The chart* showing the main reasons for which start-ups failed worldwide in 2021 makes it clear that although there isn’t a “one MBA fits all” magical wand, acquiring all of the above-mentioned business essentials could serve as a business saviour.

-Did you know that EDHEC was ranked #3 worldwide for ESG (environmental, social, and governance) education?
+Did you know that EDHEC was ranked #3 worldwide for ESG (environmental, social, and governance) education for 3 consecutive years?
 Top Business Schools that take ESG seriously, provide entrepreneurs

 with subjects as diverse as Corporate Social Responsibility, Sustainable Business, or Diversity and Inclusion.
 These principles are becoming fundamental to big corporations and start-ups alike, and as such assume an important place in the intensive one-year MBA journey at EDHEC.